pablocom/Selenium.AutomatedTests/README.md

 It consist on a set of tools built atop existing features in Selenium.

-The aim of this package is to provide an easy way to write clear and explicit intention-revealing end-to-end tests, providing a builder to setup an automation scenario defined by steps.
 It is agnostic from any testing framework, so it can be used indifferently with xUnit, NUnit, etc

 ## Installation